Rules of the Game Tūkstantis

 “800 and Stuck”

 “17 or Less?
-No, Thank You!”
+No, Thanks!”

-After dealing the cards and it turns out that the total of 7 cards is 17 eyes or less, you have the right to show your cards to your opponents and ask for the cards to be dealt again.
+After dealing the cards and it turns out that the total of 7 cards is 17 eyes or less, you have the right to show your cards to the opponents and ask for the cards to be dealt again.

 If this happens even 2 times in a row, the card dealer immediately loses 100 of their points and passes the dealing to the player sitting on the left.